JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 ![Bar chart of measure counts by month](pagesManual/ElectionMonthReport/ElectionMonthFreqSummary.png "Measure Counts")

 Month: Count
-- Feb: 1976
+- Feb: 1956
-- Mar: 17
-- Apr: 221
+- Apr: 218
-- May: 11
+- May: 4
 - Aug: 45
-- Nov: 162
+- Nov: 165

 ___

-## Possible reasons why school districts prefer February
+## Possible contributing factors why school districts prefer February
 - February is the lowest voter turnout month of the year for the general public (usually less than 33%).
 - School district staff voter turnout is high (70-85%).
 It can affect the percent approval of their measures by 2-4 percentage points.
 - Pro/con committee members for the voters’ pamphlet must volunteer before mid December.
 However, in December, most citizens are unaware of tax measures that will be on the February election and are focusing on the holidays.